Maceral: Liptinite

 Liptinite macerals are considered to be produced from decayed leaf matter, spores, pollen and algal matter.
 Resins and plant waxes can also be part of liptinite macerals.
 Liptinite macerals tend to retain their original plant form, i.e., they resemble plant fossils.
 These are hydrogen rich and have the highest calorific values of all coal macerals.

 Macerals of liptinite are sporinite, cutinite, resinite, alginite (telalginite and lamalginite), liptodetrinite, fluorinite, and bituminite.

 Nature of macerals

 Macerals are considered to be dehydrogenated plant fragments.
 Evidence for this includes remnant pollen spores, fossilised leaves, remnant cellular structure and similar.
 In rare cases, maceral and fossilised pollen can be found in terrestrial sedimentary rocks.

 Maceral maturity can be estimated by vitrinite reflectance.
-This gives information on the carbon, hydrogen and nitrogen composition of the coal, and determines the type of coal: lignite, brown coal, bituminous coal, anthracite or graphite.
+This gives information on the carbon, hydrogen and nitrogen composition of the coal, and determines the type of coal: lignite, bituminous coal, or anthracite.

 Macerals found in kerogen source rocks are often observed under the microscope to determine the kerogen maturity of the sedimentary formations.
 This is a vital component of oil and gas exploration.

 Macerals are observed under the petrographic microscope under reflected light.
 Coal fragments must be extremely highly polished down to less than half a micrometre before they can be observed under the microscope.